symfony/symfony-docs/components/key-management.rst

     });

-When the ``sodium`` extension is available, ``sodium_memzero()`` clears the underlying PHP zval before the reference is dropped.
-Without sodium, PHP offers no in-place zeroing primitive, so the property is just nulled and the engine releases the buffer.
+When the ``sodium`` extension is available, ``sodium_memzero()`` clears the underlying buffer before the reference is dropped, but only while nothing else holds it: PHP declines to zero a string another variable shares rather than blank it under that other holder.
+Without sodium there is no in-place zeroing primitive at all, so the holder is only dropped and the engine releases the buffer when it gets to it.

 PHP strings are reference-counted with copy-on-write, so a consumer that returns the plaintext, or keeps it anywhere, leaves the wipe with nothing to